scienclick/ScikitLearnPipeline4NLP/README.md

-# Natural language processing and modelling using Scikitlearn pipelines
+# Natural language processing and modelling using Scikitlearn Pipelines
 In this repository I have stored my workflow for natural language processing using **Gradient Boosting**, **Random Forest**, **Naive Bayes** and Grid Search functionalities in *sklearn*.
 I used normal approach and **pipeline** and used **featured union** in the pipeline.

 ## Motivation

-This Notebooks is my reference for doing a common **natural language processing** and modelling workflow.
+This notebook is my reference for doing a common **natural language processing** and modelling workflow.
 I wanted to apply both procedural workflow and **Scikitlearn Pipline** approach.

 ## Usage example

-Can be used for Natural language processing
+Can be used for **natural language processing**

 ## Requirements